CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/getting-started-create-user.md

 * **Activate User**: to enable a deactivated user
 * **Delete User**: to remove the user from the system.
 If the user has existing assets (instances, boxes or providers) the confirmation pop-up window will ask the administrator to select a target workspace where the user assets will be transferred to.

-Depending on the state of the user options can be changed.
-If the user state is active, then available options are:
+Depending on the state of the user, the options may change.

+* If the user state is **active**, then available options are:

   ![Options of the user-active state](../../images/cloud-application-manager/management/options-active-users.png)